-English class: During their English seminars offered in the first two years of study, Forestry students are gradually introduced to the specialized terminology of sylviculture (ecology and environment included), with a special emphasis on general English as well, so as to achieve a better command of the language in all four skills (listening, speaking, reading, writing).
+English class: During their English seminars offered in the first two years of study, Forestry students are gradually introduced to the specialized terminology of silviculture (ecology and environment included), with a special emphasis on general English as well, so as to achieve a better command of the language in all four skills (listening, speaking, reading, writing).

+DS.03.14 DC.03.15 Population Ecology Landscape Ecology ECTS credits: 5 ECTS credits: 5

+DC.03.13 Lunuscupe Ecology Lets credits.
+5

+t i lord

-DS.03.14 DC.03.15 Population Ecology Landscape Ecology ECTS credits: 5 ECTS credits: 5 Autumn / 3 rd semester 2 hours per week = 14 Lectures / 14 seminars
+Autumn / 3rd semester 2 hours per week = 14 Lectures / 14 seminars